DuPont Reputational Explosion

 La Porte Accident

-In November 2014, a worker was overcome at a DuPont chemical manufacturing facility in La Porte, Texas when a supply line unexpectedly released around 20 tonnes of methyl mercaptan.
+On 15 November 2014, a worker was overcome at a DuPont chemical manufacturing facility in La Porte, Texas when a supply line unexpectedly released around 20 tonnes of methyl mercaptan.
 Three colleagues came to the worker’s aid but all four were asphyxiated by the flammable and highly toxic gas.

 The independent investigation into that accident is still on-going by the US Chemical Safety Board, but in February 2015 the CSB made an interim statement that identified serious process safety shortcomings: